-No, food is not included but can be purchased at the in-house Butler Café or a number of shops and restaurants in the local area (please note that for independent trips participants are required to have written permission as requested in the Essentiual Information Form).
+No, food is not included but can be purchased at the in-house Butler Café or a number of shops and restaurants in the local area (available for independent trips if you have written permission).
 Participants are welcome to bring their own food to the building too.
 If you wish to eat your own food: there is space in the café and courtyard.
-In the Participant Information Pack, we will provide you with more information on options nearby.
+In the Participant Information Pack, we will provide you with more information on options nearby

 What is your policy for late-comers to classes?

-We ask participants to text the Summer Schools mobile number so that we will be aware of your late start and where to meet you.
+We ask participants to text the team number so that we will be aware of your late start and where to meet you.
 Consistent late arrivals will be questioned, as a late start will be interrupting not only your experience but of all those around you.